Regional accreditation is…

 - Essential for the acceptance of our students to graduate and professional schools elsewhere

-Fundamentally, the SACSCOC standards are basic measures against which we can examine our institution and make improvements where needed.
+Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) standards are basic measures against which we can examine our institution and make improvements where needed.